 In 1868, Peck and Synder, a sporting goods company out of New York, produced what is considered to be the very first baseball card – a trade card featuring a photograph of the Cincinnati Red Stockings, one of the first famous baseball teams in America.
 The baseball card as we know it today was just one variation of the many different themes adapted by cigarette and trade card manufacturers.
 By the late 1880s, as amateur and professional baseball grew enormously popular and gained a national following in America, the audience for baseball themed trade cards grew.
 In turn, more businesses (tobacco companies in particular) began producing baseball cards.
 The combination of increased production and keen audience interest helped to establish an independent identity for baseball cards, which were understood as objects that shared characteristics with, but which were distinct from, other run-of-the-mill cigarette cards.

 In 1909, the American Tobacco Company (which by that time produced about 80% of all U.S. tobacco products) released one of the most famous baseball card sets of all time, known as the T206, or the “White Border,” series.
-This issue, which ran from 1909 until the American Tobacco Company’s dissolution in 1911, was distributed by 16 different brands (including Sweet Caporal, Piedmont, and American Beauty) and featured some of the game’s greatest players, including Ty Cobb, Cy Young and, of course, Honus Wagner.
+This issue, which ran from 1909 until the American Tobacco Company’s dissolution in 1911, was distributed by 16 different brands (including Sweet Caporal, Piedmont, and American Beauty) and featured some of the game’s greatest players, including Ty Cobb, Cy Young and, of course, (for a famously brief period of time) the anti-smoking ball player, Honus Wagner.
 Launched by the success of the T206 series, and propelled by the break-up of American Tobacco’s market monopoly, the period from 1909 up until World War I is often considered the “Golden Age” of baseball cards, as people of all ages began collecting and trading baseball cards and more commercial businesses, including non-tobacco companies, began to manufacture their own unique card sets.
-The baseball cards reflected public interest in the ups and downs of the teams and players involved in America’s “national pastime.”
+The sale of baseball cards reflected public interest in the ups and downs of the teams and players involved in America’s “national pastime.”

 It might be hard for us to understand the sometimes frenzied public interest in baseball cards “back in the day,” or for us to recognize what the exact entertainment value of these cards was, but this is because in our modern world we are not only used to seeing images, we are seeing them constantly.
-What’s more, information is not doled out to us in small amounts at someone else’s discretion.
-We are continuously inundated by and have instant access to visual information on phones and televisions, on our computers and even during our daily drives (with advertisements and signs and billboards).
+What’s more, information is not doled out to us in small amounts at someone else’s discretion — we are continuously inundated by and have instant access to visual information on phones and televisions, on our computers and even during our daily drives.

 The baseball card was a personal possession easily procured, stored and shared.
 In some ways it was a private entertainment best enjoyed by an audience of one, the individual who can closely inspect and admire the different elements and unique characteristics of the card and the player.
-The large quantities of baseball cards printed along with the reasonable price and the small size of the item seemingly anticipated the desires of the amateur collector who could regularly relish each new acquisition and prize every card as his.
+The large quantities of baseball cards printed along with their reasonable price and compact size seemingly anticipated the desires of the amateur collector who could regularly relish each new acquisition and prize every card as his.

 When the primary production of baseball cards transitioned from tobacco companies to candy and gum companies, children had more access and more autonomy in purchasing baseball cards for themselves and, as a result, more influence in the market.
-Eventually, no longer were baseball cards being sold with gum … gum was being sold with the baseball cards!
+No longer were baseball cards being sold with gum … gum was being sold with the baseball cards!
 While the joy of chewing gum is short-lived, the amusement provided by the card is lasting.
-Baseball cards were for kids to do with as they pleased – to play with and to share with others, to organize and to examine, and, perhaps most importantly, to simply treasure for themselves.

 In my last blog I described the collector as one “who shrewdly acquires, carefully catalogs, and meticulously arranges.”
 While we may not be shrewd, careful, or meticulous, many of us, especially as children, were collectors.
 I collected seashells and, for a short time, Pez dispensers.
 When I think of Herbert E. Marks, who may have started collecting cards at a young age, I am reminded of the many unconscious collectors – “collectors” who wanted to acquire complete teams, to obtain their favorite players, to save the cards with the intention to examine them later and to show their friends, perhaps sorting them into piles and separating out their most impressive cards.